EpicKris/iOS-CloudKitIntroduction-StarterProject/README.md

-### Tuts+ Tutorial: iOS 8 - Introduction to CloudKit
+### Tuts+ Tutorial: An Introduction to CloudKit

 #### Instructor: Davis Allie

-CloudKit is an Apple framework designed to offer an easy-to-use and free solution for developers to store information in database format on iCloud.
-In this tutorial you will learn how to create, manipulate and delete record types and records both on the web and in an iOS app.
+In this tutorial, you will learn how to set up CloudKit for an iOS application.
+Along the way, you will become familiar with the CloudKit dashboard, the framework's APIs, and database storage.

-Starter project for the Tuts+ tutorial: [iOS 8: Introduction to CloudKit](http://code.tutsplus.com/tutorials/ios-8-introduction-to-cloudkit--cms-23775)
+Starter project for the Tuts+ tutorial: [An Introduction to CloudKit](http://code.tutsplus.com/tutorials/an-introduction-to-cloudkit--cms-23775)

+**Read this tutorial on [Tuts+](https://code.tutsplus.com)**